Development applications - a quick guide

 What developments require approval?

-Some developments can be exempt from requiring development approval.
+Some developments can be exempt from requiring a DA.
 New houses, additions and alterations to existing houses, and some smaller projects like pergolas, carports and fences can be exempt as long as they meet certain requirements.

 How do I work out what I can do on my land?